 Seated Cat Cow (Beginner / Office-Friendly)

 Can't get on the floor?
 Do it sitting.
 Sit at the edge of your chair, feet flat on the floor.
 Place your hands on your knees.
 Inhale and arch your back (cow), lifting your chest.
 Exhale and round your spine (cat), tucking your chin.
 Same movement, same breath pattern, no mat required.
-Honestly, this is the best desk break exercise that exists.
+This is the best desk break exercise that exists.
 Do it every hour.

 Cat Cow with Thread the Needle (Intermediate)